wamimi/zkp-testingthewaters/README.md

 - Server: A Rust implementation listening on localhost:5555

-- Client: Attempted in Python
+- Client: Attempted in Python and Bash.
+Find the bash implementation in the bash.sh

 - Protocol: Based on the Schnorr identification scheme(FROM WHAT I GOOGLED), a type of zero-knowledge proof